-- 17.1 The 3rd Party must ensure that network integrity is established and maintained by ensuring the following components are appropriately controlled, and notifying BT in any instances where this is not technically possible: - External connections to the network are documented, routed through a firewall and verified and approved prior to the connections being established to prevent data security breaches. - The network is appropriately designed using "defence in depth" principles to ensure Cyber security breaches are minimised by ensuring appropriate controls that prevent any purposeful attack, such as "network segmentation", are in place. - The design and implementation of the network is reviewed at least annually. - All wireless access to the network is subject to authorisation, authentication, segmentation, and encryption protocols to prevent security breaches. - Using secure communications between devices and management stations. - Using secure communications between devices as appropriate; including the encryption of all non-console administrator access. - Using strong architectural design, which are tiered and zoned with effective identity management and operating system configuration which must be appropriately hardened and documented. - By the disabling (where practical) of services, applications and ports that will not be used. - By the disabling or removal of guest accounts. - By the avoidance of trust relationships between servers. - Use of the best practice security principle of "least privilege" to perform a function. - Ensuring appropriate measures are in place for intrusion detection and/or protection. - Where appropriate, file integrity monitoring to detect any additions, modifications or deletions of critical system files or data.
+- 17.1 The 3rd Party must ensure that network integrity is established and maintained by ensuring the following components are appropriately controlled: - External connections to the network are documented, routed through a firewall and verified and approved prior to the connections being established to prevent data security breaches. - The network is appropriately designed using "defence in depth" principles to ensure Cyber security breaches are minimised by ensuring appropriate controls that prevent any purposeful attack, such as "network segmentation", are in place. - The design and implementation of the network is reviewed at least annually. - All wireless access to the network is subject to authorisation, authentication, segmentation, and encryption protocols to prevent security breaches. - Using secure communications between devices and management stations. - Using secure communications between devices as appropriate; including the encryption of all non-console administrator access. - Using strong architectural design, which are tiered and zoned with effective identity management and operating system configuration which must be appropriately hardened and documented. - By the disabling (where practical) of services, applications and ports that will not be used. - By the disabling or removal of guest accounts. - By the avoidance of trust relationships between servers. - Use of the best practice security principle of "least privilege" to perform a function. - Ensuring appropriate measures are in place for intrusion detection and/or protection. - Where appropriate, filing integrity monitoring to detect any additions, modifications or deletions of critical system files or data. - Change all default and vendor supplied passwords before network components go live. - 17.2 Where 3rd Party is providing services that are subject to the Telecommunications (Security) Act 2021 the following additional security controls apply: